Southwest Baptist University: Campus history

-When it reopened in 1913 as a junior college, Southwest Baptist College consisted of four buildings, two of which still stand on the Stufflebaum campus.
-Among the buildings still standing from the original Stufflebam campus are Casebolt Apartments (formerly Casebolt Science Building) and Memorial Hall.
+When it reopened in 1913 as a junior college, Southwest Baptist College consisted of four buildings, two of which still stand on the Stufflebaum campus: Casebolt Apartments (formerly Casebolt Science Building) and Memorial Hall.

 On March 26, 1962, a fire destroyed Pike Auditorium.
 Students and townspeople saved eight pianos and almost all of the sports equipment from the locker rooms of the multipurpose building at that time.
-Pike Auditorium was the only building destroyed by the fire.
+The auditorium was the only building destroyed by the fire.
 The fire became a turning point in the history of Southwest Baptist.
 The newly elected president, Robert E. Craig, used the event to stimulate the buying of 102 acre of farmland south of Bolivar.
-This farmland expanded into the Shoffner Campus on which Southwest Baptist University resides today.
+This expanded into the Shoffner Campus on which Southwest Baptist University resides today.

 The Shoffner campus, located approximately a quarter-mile south of Stufflebaum campus, was first used in 1962 with the opening of Beasley Hall.
 Within ten years, Landen Hall (formerly New Men's Dorm), Leslie Hall, the Goodson Student Union, and the Wayne and Betty Gott Educational Center (formerly the campus library) were opened.
 In 1977, Mellers Dining Commons was opened, adjoining the Goodson Student Union.

 In 1981, the Gene Taylor National Free Enterprise Center was opened to facilitate the College of Business and Computer Science.
-This was the same year in which Southwest Baptist College became Southwest Baptist University.
-In 1989, the Sells Administrative Building was completed to accommodate the growing administrative department of Southwest Baptist University.
+In the same year, Southwest Baptist College became Southwest Baptist University.
+In 1989, the Sells Administrative Building was completed to accommodate the growing administrative department.

 In 1992, the Wheeler Science Center opened, giving the science department a facility capable of housing hundreds of students.
 The school of Physical Therapy was located in this building until it moved to a nearby, offsite location.

 In 1995, SBU agreed with St. John's School of Nursing, a traditionally Catholic institution, to form St. John's School of Nursing of Southwest Baptist University located in Springfield, Missouri.
 It has since been renamed the Mercy College of Nursing and Health Sciences of Southwest Baptist University.

 The Wayne and Betty Gott Educational Center was renovated in 1998 to accommodate classroom needs.
 The campus library moved to what is now the Jester Learning and Performance Center, and was renamed the Harriet K. Hutchens Library, which opened in 1996.
-The rest of the Jester Learning and Performance Center was completed in 2001.
-It currently houses the Davis-Newport Theater, the Department of Language and Literature, the Department of Art and the Bob R. Derryberry School of Communication Arts.
+The rest of the center was completed in 2001.
+It currently houses the Davis-Newport Theater, the Department of Language and Literature, the Department of Art, and the Bob R. Derryberry School of Communication Arts.

 The most recent addition to the Shoffner campus is the Jane and Ken Meyer Wellness and Sports Center.
 It opened to students in January 2005.
-This facility houses an indoor track, intramural gym, fitness center, pool, café, racquetball courts, rock wall, and Hammons Court, the home of Bearcat Basketball.
+This facility houses an indoor track, intramural gym, fitness center, pool, café, racquetball courts, rock wall, and Hammons Court, the home of Bearcat basketball.